-When spirit or “sound energy” creates, she manifests the circle as the simplest of shapes.
+When spirit or “resonant light” creates, she manifests the circle as the simplest of shapes.
 Then she draws another in a binary pattern:

 This image is reflected in the divisions of cells during human conception.
 The first key shape is the triquetra which is the simplest form of a flower and the genesis of consciousness:

 This is the rebirth of Seshat—she governs the development of timespace.
 By continuing this sequence, six circles can be drawn over the first, to make seven.

 By continuing this pattern we eventually arrive at the Flower of Life:

 The Flower of Life is a representation of the divine that exists inside you.
 It connects us all individually into a giant web of life, light and energy.
 As a single cell inside your mother’s womb you began to divide, moving through many of the forms in sacred geometry until you develop into a fully adult human.